Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Experiments

 In Table \ref{results_all}, we provide the comparison of our proposed self-supervised method \textbf{PBCNet} against various self-supervised state-of-the-art baselines and the supervised baseline across all the datasets.
-It should be noted that in Table \ref{results_all}, we report the \textit{best performance for each method} after adequate tuning of distance threshold.
-Also, for each method, the distance threshold used to obtain these results, and the corresponding number of \textit{detected} as well as the number of \textit{correct} groups obtained, are reported in Table \ref{config_all}.
-From Table \ref{config_all}, we observed that our method is capable of detecting more number of color groups with a usually higher precision, when compared to its competitors.
+It should be noted that in Table \ref{results_all}, any performance gains for a specific method is due to the intrinsic nature of the same, and not because of a particular hyperparameter setting.
+This is because we report the \textit{best performance for each method} after adequate tuning of distance threshold (details in supplementary) and other parameters, and not just their default hyperparameters.
 Following are the configurations that we have used in our \textbf{PBCNet} method: i) memory module size of 5k, ii) temperature parameter of 0.05, iii) the FC layer after the avgpool layer of the ResNet34 was removed, iv) SGD for updating the query encoder, with learning rate of 0.001, momentum of 0.9, weight decay of $1e^{-6}$, and v) value of 0.999 for $\theta$ in the momentum update.

 We made use of a batch size of $32 (=128/4)$ as we have to store tensors for each of the 4 slices simultaneously for each mini-batch (we used a batch size of 128 for the other methods).
 For data augmentation, we first apply a color distortion in the following order: i) \texttt{ColorJitter(0.8 * s, 0.8 * s, 0.8 * s, 0.2 * s)} with s=1, p=0.8, ii) \texttt{RandomGrayscale} with p=0.2, iii) \texttt{GaussianBlur((3, 3), (1.0, 2.0))} with p=0.5.
 After the color distortion, we apply our slicing technique.
 For the second image (positive/negative) we apply the same series of transformations.